cartest/puppetlabs-haproxy/README.md

 * `config_dir`: Path to the directory in which the main configuration file `haproxy.cfg` resides.
 Will also be used for storing any managed map files (see [`haproxy::mapfile`](#define-haproxymapfile).
 Default depends on platform.

+* `validate_config`: Specifies whether the HAProxy config file should be validated (using haproxy -f) before writing it to its destination.
+Valid options: 'true' and 'false'.
+Default: 'true'.

 #### Class: `haproxy::globals`

 For global configuration options used by all haproxy instances.